-I have watch people use fertilizers, both organic and man-made fertilizers, in trying to enhance their crops.
-Some people over fertilized their gardens causing the plants to burn, grow leggy, produce non-conforming fruits to not producing at all.
+I have watched people use fertilizers, both organic and human-made fertilizers, to enhance their crops.
+But unfortunately, some people fertilized their gardens, causing the plants to burn, grow leggy, and produce non-conforming fruits.

 Fungi and the latest research… A WoW story.

 Others use incorrect qualities and types of fertilizers on their plants.
-A lot of resources are wasted on incorrect types and quantities of fertilizers.
+As a result, many resources are wasted on the wrong types and quantities of fertilizers.

-The only way to find out what minerals and nutrients are missing in a soil based garden is a soil test.
-Be sure to ask a nutrient analysis that includes the amounts and kinds of nutrients the soil needs.
+The only way to determine what minerals and nutrients are missing in a soil-based garden is through soil testing.
+Be sure to ask for a nutrient analysis that includes the amounts and kinds of nutrients the soil needs.

-Find out how to best to apply the nutrient(s0, the amount of nutrient(s) to apply, the frequency of the application, and how long it will take for the soil to become optimal again.
+Find out how to best apply the nutrient(s0, the amount of nutrient(s) to use, the application’s frequency, and how long it will take for the soil to become optimal again.
 This process can take months to years to bring the soil to homeostasis.

 The cost of the average urban organic garden has made organic food stores so popular.
-It is cheaper to spend your time and resources by purchasing the food you need to feed your family then it is to grow your own food.
+However, it is cheaper to spend your time and resources purchasing the food you need to feed your family than growing your food.

 Transportation costs such as a vehicle, fuel, maintenance…

-Importing food from hundreds of miles away from the store location, employees, insurances, operations, electricity…
+Importing food hundreds of miles away from the store location, employees, insurance, operations, electricity…

 Manufacture of packaging materials such as Styrofoam, plastics, paper…